 Google Home was next, followed by the Google Home Mini and Max, all of which feature Google Assistant and are making huge strides in the voice assistant market.
 They’re lagging behind Alexa in some areas but dominating in others.

-Now it’s Apple’s turn, with the recently unveiled HomePod, which is actually more of a great speaker that currently lacks the smarts it needs to really compete.
+Now it’s Apple’s turn, with the HomePod, which is actually more of a great speaker that currently lacks the smarts it needs to really compete.
+The HomePod can execute basic commands related to getting directions, setting alarms an can even deploy a chain of events, known as a ‘scene.’
+However, when it comes to smart speakers, the HomePod isn’t quite up to snuff.
 Here’s how these products stack up against one another in terms of design, features, and pricing.

 Design, sound, usefulness, and connectivity